Town of Trenton Treasurer Monica Diaz

-View the 2016 Property Tax Instructions Property Tax Instructions for information on how to pay your taxes in person, by mail, or via the phone or Internet.
+View the 2017 Property Tax Instructions for information on how to pay your taxes in person, by mail, or via the phone or Internet.
 The Town Calendar provides the dates and times for In-Person payment at the Town Hall.

 You can also pay in person at the State Bank of Newburg during regular business hours, or place your payment in the Town Hall Drop Box.

 REMINDER: To avoid paying late fees (or possible police fines of $147.50), please submit dog license applications by April 1.

 All property tax information is now available on the Washington County Treasurer web page.

 Direct link to Property Tax Bill records: Real Estate Tax